Kindergarten Art Kits - Descriptions

 This drama lesson explores the basics of creative dramatic role-play and how different animals that live throughout Alaska use their senses to meet basic needs.
 By investigating animal activity through observation, imaginative movement and dramatic play, students will gain an understanding of the differences and similarities of animals in relationship to their environment, making connections to Alaskan ecology and biology.
 This lesson also provides an introduction to conventions of theatre as a performing art.

-Students are introduced to the sculptures of Alaskan sculptor Melvin Olanna.
-They create a mask of a northern Alaskan animal, adding texture and features.
+Students explore the unique facial features of different animals.
+They are introduced to paper sculpting techniques and create a mask of a local Alaskan animal, adding 3-dimensional features.

 Children Just Like Me

 Each child draws themselves and a favorite place or thing.
 The pictures are colored with colored pencils, then cut out to make a community class mural or border.